GemeenteNijmegen/component-library/components/listgroups/title-link/README.md

 ### Notes

-* The group title in this component is rendered via a `h1` element, choose your own heading according the structure of the page this element is in
+* The group title in this component is rendered via a `h1` element, every heading (`h1 - h6`) will work so choose your own heading according the structure of the page